MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ## Step 3 - Create Container From Image

-Create a new container from the new container image.
+Create a container from the new container image.
 ```powershell
 $newcontainer = New-Container -Name "newcontainer" -ContainerImageName newimage -SwitchName "Virtual Switch"
 ```
-Start the new container and create a PSSession into the new container.
+Start the container and create a PSSession into the new container.
 ```powershell
 #Start Container
 Start-Container $newcontainer